-Found 10 - 14 results of 14 programs matching keyword "james lick observatory"
+Found 10 - 15 results of 15 programs matching keyword "james lick observatory"

+On November 8, 2006, Mercury slowly slid across the face of the sun during a relatively rare event known as a transit.
+The Exploratorium's Live@ crew was at the Kitt Peak National Observatory in Arizona to cover the event.
+This webcast includes a brief history of Kitt Peak and its 21 telescopes.
 Astronomers in many parts of the world watched as Venus moved across the disk of the Sun, one of the rarest planetary alignments.
 The Exploratorium webcast this historic event from Greece.
 Join the Exploratorium's Dr. Paul Doherty as he visits a "sculpture to observe the stars" in northern New Mexico, where the Sangre de Cristo Mountains meet the eastern plains.
 There artist Charles Ross is creating an art installation that is also a star observatory.
 This major earthwork has two main elements: the Star Tunnel, which allows you to walk through the entire history of the earth's changing alignment to our North Star, Polaris; and the Solar Pyramid, where one can visually experience an hour of the earth's rotation.
 We stayed up with Exploratorium scientist Ron Hipschman at the Lick Observatory in San Jose, California, for the best view we've had of Mars in a long, long time.
 At midnight on August 27, Earth and Mars passed closer to one another than they have in 60,000 years.
 Astronomers were on hand to tell us all about our nearest neighbor—its geography, orbit, and why both NASA and the European Space Agency have chosen this time to launch robotic missions to Mars.
 Dr. James Watson is the President of Cold Spring Harbor Laboratory and the codiscoverer of the double helix, for which he won a Nobel prize in physiology or medicine in 1962.
 Dr. Watson was also the first director of the Human Genome Project.
 He talks with us about early discoveries in molecular biology, the Human Genome Project, and what makes Cold Spring Harbor a unique scientific institution.